Early Dynastic Period (Egypt): Cultural evolution

 By about 3600 BC, Neolithic Egyptian societies along the Nile had based their culture on the raising of crops and the domestication of animals.
 Shortly after 3600 BC Egyptian society began to grow and advance rapidly toward refined civilization.
 A new and distinctive pottery, which was related to the pottery in the Southern Levant, appeared during this time.
 Extensive use of copper became common during this period.
 The Mesopotamian process of sun-dried bricks, and architectural building principles—including the use of the arch and recessed walls for decorative effect—became popular.

 Concurrent with these cultural advances, a process of unification of the societies and towns of the upper Nile River, or Upper Egypt, occurred.
 At the same time, the societies of the Nile Delta, or Lower Egypt also underwent a unification process.
 Warfare between Upper and Lower Egypt occurred often.
 During his reign in Upper Egypt, King Narmer defeated his enemies on the Delta and merged both the Kingdom of Upper and Lower Egypt under his single rule.
 Narmer is shown on palettes wearing the double crown, composed of the lotus flower representing Upper Egypt and the papyrus reed representing Lower Egypt - a sign of the unified rule of both parts of Egypt which was followed by all succeeding rulers.
 In mythology, the unification of Egypt is portrayed as the falcon-god, called Horus and identified with Lower Egypt, as conquering and subduing the god Set, who was identified with Upper Egypt.
 Divine kingship, which would persist in Egypt for the next three millennia, was firmly established as the basis of Egypt's government.
 The unification of societies along the Nile has also been linked to the end of the African humid period.

-Funeral practices for the peasants would have been the same as in predynastic times, but the rich demanded something more.
+Funeral practices for non-elites would have been the same as in predynastic times, but the rich demanded more elaborate rituals.
 Thus, the Egyptians began construction of the mastabas which became models for the later Old Kingdom constructions such as the step pyramid.
 Cereal agriculture and centralization contributed to the success of the state for the next 800 years.

 It seems certain that Egypt became unified as a cultural and economic domain long before its first king ascended to the throne in the lower Egyptian city of Memphis.
 Political unification proceeded gradually, perhaps over a period of a few centuries, as local districts established trading networks and as the ability of their governments to organize agriculture labor on a larger scale increased.
 Divine kingship may also have gained spiritual momentum as the cults of gods like Horus, Set and Neith associated with living representatives became widespread in the country.

-It was also during this period that the Egyptian writing system was further developed.
-Initially, Egyptian writing had been composed primarily of a few symbols denoting amounts of various substances.
-By the end of the 3rd dynasty it had been expanded to include more than 200 symbols, both phonograms and ideograms.